 - It can feel more natural for left-handed players to lead the hi-hat with their dominant hand.

 - A standard drum set can be set up in a left-handed configuration just by switching the positions of the drums and cymbals.
-The same applies for many electronic drum sets.
+The same applies to many electronic drum sets.

 - If you want to use a double-bass drum pedal, you would need to get a left-footed version (or a reversible one).